Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 # Dropbox Connection

-[Dropbox](https://www.dropbox.com/) is commercial file hosting service and it includes free and paid plans.
+[Dropbox](https://www.dropbox.com/) is commercial file hosting service that offers free and paid plans.

-Tella allows users to sign in to their Dropbox account directly from Tella and upload files directly to it.
+Tella allows users to sign into their Dropbox account directly from Tella and upload files directly to it.

 Similarly to other server connections (like [Tella Web](/tella-web), [Google Drive](/g-drive), [Nextcloud](/nextcloud), [Uwazi](/uwazi) or [Open Data Kit](/odk)), connecting to a Dropbox server enhances the security of data collected on Tella by: